opendocsg/slw-judgments-backfill/2004_SGHC_98/report.md

 **The appeal**

 18     As was the case in the court below, the issues before me in this appeal essentially hinged on the word of one witness, Joe, against that of another, the appellant.
-In this regard, I had to bear in mind that as an appellate judge, I should be slow to disturb a lower court’s findings of fact unless they were shown to be clearly wrong, reached against the weight of the evidence or unless the appellant showed me that the trial judge had not taken proper advantage of his having seen and heard the witnesses: _Lim Ah Poh v PP_ [1992] 1 SLR 713, _PP v Hla Win_ [1995] 2 SLR 424.
-This was especially so with findings of fact which hinged on the trial judge’s assessment of the credibility and veracity of witnesses: _Yap Giau Beng Terence v PP_ [1998] 3 SLR 656.
+In this regard, I had to bear in mind that as an appellate judge, I should be slow to disturb a lower court’s findings of fact unless they were shown to be clearly wrong, reached against the weight of the evidence or unless the appellant showed me that the trial judge had not taken proper advantage of his having seen and heard the witnesses: _Lim Ah Poh v PP_ <span class="citation">[1992] 1 SLR 713</span>, _PP v Hla Win_ <span class="citation">[1995] 2 SLR 424</span>.
+This was especially so with findings of fact which hinged on the trial judge’s assessment of the credibility and veracity of witnesses: _Yap Giau Beng Terence v PP_ <span class="citation">[1998] 3 SLR 656</span>.
 In order for me to reverse the sentence below, I could not merely entertain doubts as to the rightness of the decision, but must actually be convinced that it was wrong: _PP v Poh Oh Sim_ [1990] SLR 1047, _PP v Azman bin Abdullah_

-[1998] 2 SLR 704.
+<span class="citation">[1998] 2 SLR 704</span>.
 It was with these principles in mind that I turned to the substantive issues on appeal.

 19     The arguments canvassed by the appellant on appeal can be grouped into three main areas of contention.